In many ways, Shamanism is the same as Alchemy.

 Once we begin our Spiritization we must find a way to continue to integrate all of these spiritual realizations into our lives in order to allow them to become permanent.
 Distillation is the level of further purification.

 One example of Distillation is finding ways to live from a daily place of inner peace – even in the most mundane circumstances.
 With enough repeated practice of constantly dying and being reborn in the present moment without entering again into the habits, identifications and cycles of the mind, we experience a strong and profound inner transformation.
-In the East, this is what is mostly defined as “enlightenment.”
+In the East, this is what is mostly defined as self-realization or “enlightenment.”

 Similar to the blood’s ability to form clots and stop bleeding, Coagulation is the moment when we’ve “broken open the head,” or in other words, we have become free from the mind and have allowed our consciousness or Soul, to connect with the Materia Prima: the Spirit.